Estimating Uncertainty in the Black Hole Mass–Velocity Dispersion Relation#

 Statistical Estimation: After creating the bootstrap samples, the statistic of interest (e.g., mean, median, standard deviation, regression coefficient) is calculated for each bootstrap sample.
 This results in a distribution of the statistic across the bootstrap samples, known as the bootstrap distribution.
 In our case, this would be fitting our line to the data and seeing how much the paramters (slope and intercept) change for each fit.
 Now, we have some way of expressing uncertainty in our fitted parameters!

-The goal for today is to use bootstrapping to estimate the uncertainty on our fit for the M-sigma relation!
+The goal for this next exercise is to use bootstrapping to estimate the uncertainty on our fit for the M-sigma relation!

 Perform Bootstrap Resampling: To do this, you will re-fit the data many times after creating subsamples of randomly drawn datasets (with replacement) from our actual data.
 In general, you can choose the number of bootstrap samples to generate based on computational resources and desired precision.
 For this case, you can start by generating ~500 bootstrap samples.
 For each bootstrap iteration: